delas/pdl-dashboard/README.md

 ### Processes

-Processes is a javascript object located in local memory that has information of which foreign process is running.
+Processes is are represented as javascript objects located in local memory that has information of which foreign process is running.
 From the frontend, this is used to determine the state of the foreign process, and when to retreive the results.
 To create a process, create a process object, and save it to localmemory.
 In App.jsx, exists an interval, that will ping running processes, thus keeping the system up to date with all processes created from the current unit.

+Processes are created upon submitting an action from the action popup.
+This will save a process to local memory, which will then be handled in an inverval which will check status, and respond accordingly by either getting a metadata and file, or by setting and error.
+Only "running" processes will be pinged.

 ### Files

 Tied in with processes are files, which has two components: Metadata and content.
+Metadata is a bunch of information wrapping the contents in this application, while it might be seen differently on external services.

 #### Metadata